Thank you for your interest in Hekate’s Finishing School!

 You can upgrade to a “Full Access” monthly contribution at any time, once HFS has officially opened.
 And you can cancel your monthly contribution at any time as well from within your account.

-If you decide to upgrade to Full Access and then cancel your contribution, you will be reverted back to your Scholarship Program and will have access to only the classes that were unlocked before you upgraded, but classes will begin to become available each month once again.
-When all of the core curriculum is available, the supplemental and guest lecture classes will begin to become available each week as well.
+If you decide to upgrade to Full Access and then cancel your contribution, you will still have your Scholarship Program and will have access to only the classes that were unlocked before you upgraded, but classes will begin to become available each month once again.
+When all of the core curriculum is available, the supplemental and guest lecture classes will begin to become available each month as well.

 We don’t want any witch to feel that they will be punished for canceling their monthly contribution if they choose to upgrade.